Excerpted imagery from photography by Kris Saknussemm

 "I wouldn't, if I were you."

 When I was positive his footsteps had drifted back into the night, I fell to the side of a building.
 This job was not without its own particular and peculiar pressures.

-I originally told my parents that I swept up the theater and kept the scenery in good repair for five dollars a week and was glad to have it.
+I originally told my parents I swept up the theater and kept the scenery in good repair for five dollars a week and was glad to have it.
 And now Jessie?
 And now this?
 What was I to make of what my life had become?

-The next day I arrived so tired I was concerned that I might not be able to tell a left breast from a right.
+The next day I arrived so tired I was concerned I might not be able to tell a left breast from a right.
 Though, by this time, I had become so astute an observer I could probably have identified the dancers by a quick glance at their breasts.

 When I joked about wagering the entire chorus to Adele, she laughed so hard it brought Mimi and Francy to my tiny space.
 Two of them agreed I had lost my mind.